 History

-Launched in June 2013, the development of the DSLD was a collaborative effort involving input from many federal stakeholders, including: the National Library of Medicine (NLM); National Institutes of Health (NIH) institutes and centers; the U.S. Department of Agriculture (USDA); the Centers for Disease Control and Prevention (CDC); the U.S. Food and Drug Administration (FDA); and the Department of Defense (DOD).
+Launched in June 2013, the development of the DSLD was a collaborative effort involving input from many federal partners, including: the National Library of Medicine (NLM); National Institutes of Health (NIH) institutes and centers; the U.S. Department of Agriculture (USDA); the Centers for Disease Control and Prevention (CDC); the U.S. Food and Drug Administration (FDA); and the Department of Defense (DOD).

 Over the years, the DSLD website has been redesigned with streamlined search features and new forms of data delivery to meet the needs of App developers and data scientists as well as improved performance for users.
 See figure below.